welschmorgan/rs-pod-macros/README.md

 - Generating field getters via the `Getters` derive macro
 - Generating field setters *AND* getters via the `Fields` derive macro
 - Generating `new` constructor via the `Ctor` derive macro

+## Crates structure

+3 craves are available:

+- internal - this provides the traits used by the derive macros
+- derive - the derive macros
+- public - the reexported traits and derive macros